Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 This tutorial will guide the user throught OmicsTIDE from the data loading, over the customized analysis to the final data export.

 ## Data
-OmicsTIDE uses CSV files following a given structure.
+OmicsTIDE uses CSV files following given formats as input.
 Detailed information on the data formats used in OmicsTIDE can be found [here](DATAFORMATS.md).
 Test data can be retrieved from [here](../static/data/test_data/).

 ## Data Loading (Home Tab)